Your situation may be unique and if it is not a clock issue covered by this article I suggest consulting an expert in clock repair

 Most properly serviced clocks with their original mainsprings will run their full cycle.
 Should your clock require a mainspring replacement a correct size quality American or German-made mainspring should provide years of reliable service.

-Changes or alterations: Changing or altering the mechanism such as replacing gear with an incorrect teeth count may speed up or slow down a clock.
-Although movement parts may appear to be similar, manufacturers often made small changes resulting in parts that may not be interchangeable with movements from other years.
+Changes or alterations: Changing or altering the mechanism such as replacing a gear with an incorrect teeth count may speed up or slow down a clock.
+Although movement parts may appear to be similar, manufacturers often made small changes resulting in parts that may not be interchangeable with the exact movement over the years.

 Clock cycle time variance: American spring-driven eight-day clocks will run slightly faster at the beginning of their cycle by providing most of their power and run more slowly through the week as the power of the mainspring unloads.
 A spring-driven clock that is one or two minutes fast at the beginning of the week is often a minute or two slower at the end of its cycle.
 This is considered normal and no adjustment is necessary.
 The power on a weight-driven clock, on the other hand, is constant and the loss or gain in time at the beginning of the cycle will be the same at the end assuming no wear issues are slowing it down.